All Episodes

 It's a provocative thing.

-I hope it's not a hoax.
+I hope it's not a hoax because it really hasn't gotten over.

 I'm thinking it's the preliminary phase in this new technology.

-But of course, we wait and see.
+But, you know, of course, we wait and see.

-It could be horses and buggies, because if the technology breaks down, that's what we'll be back to.
+It could be horses and buggies because if the technology breaks down, that's what we'll be back to.

 That's right.